Another Mission student arrested for assault, in 2nd case of in-school violence this week - BC Local News

 The account showed fight videos, most with the aggressor (or aggressors) striking fellow youth after they’d given up; videos of teens curled up being beaten by students on top of them; a picture of a student shortly after being knocked unconscious; students being harassed and humiliated by other students and two videos showing people being assaulted with bear mace.

-In one video, a student slurps an unidentified liquid off a school floor while other students laugh, and in another, a student is forced to kiss another bully’s shoe.
+In one video, a student slurps an unidentified liquid off a school floor while other students laugh, and in another, a student is forced to kiss a bully’s shoe.

 The account also showed the raw footage of 14-year-old Carson Crimeni shortly before his death.
 Crimeni died of an overdose at a Langley skatepark in 2019, while other teens laughed and filmed him with their cell phones while he was in distress.